Skip to content

 Nurse got such ideas following the Sixers’ preseason opener against the Minnesota Timberwolves in Des Moines, Iowa, he said.
 Drummond added that his coach even recently referenced film he had studied from Drummond’s 2017-18 All-Star season with the Detroit Pistons.

-“It’s good to be here now, and really have somebody really have faith in my game and really want to see me be great.”
+“It’s good to be here now and really have somebody really have faith in my game and really want to see me be great.”

 “I still play the same way,” he said.
-“Still ball-pressure.
+“Still ball pressure.
 Still try to go after the rebounds.
 No matter if I had four fouls or five fouls, I’m still going to play the same way.
 When you play the right way, the game will reward you, so I wasn’t trying to take the pedal off.”

 » READ MORE: Doc Rivers praises Andre Drummond, whom he still regrets trading in the Ben Simmons deal: ‘He’s just a good guy’

-Drummond said late Wednesday that he was eager for the film session to review the details — such as his and teammates’ floor positioning, and if they completed game-plan assignments — of his first official game back in a Sixers jersey.
+Drummond said late Wednesday that he was eager for the film session to review the details — such as his and teammates’ floor positioning, and whether they completed game-plan assignments — of his first official game back in a Sixers jersey.

-“We already know, once Jo comes back, what type of offense we’re going to play,” Drummond said.
+“We already know, once [Embiid] comes back, what type of offense we’re going to play,” Drummond said.
 “But we’ve got to have a difference between he and I when we’re out there, different styles of play. …

 “Obviously, when [Embiid is] healthy, we need him the entire year.
 But being able to step up whenever he does have those moments of rest and needs to sit out, knowing that there won’t be any drop-off.”